 Paul builds his epistles on the same construct.
 The epistles do not vary much from this format.
 First, he lays a substructure of positional truth.
 Doctrine always comes first.
-Then the letter concludes with a superstructure of plain imperative of practical importance.
+Then the letter concludes with a superstructure of the plain imperatives of practical importance.
 These imperatives deal with both attitudes and behavior.

-Our condition is predicated upon our position.
+Our spiritual condition is predicated upon our spiritual position.

 Our position is the result of justification.
 Our condition is the result of our position.
 Our position is God’s responsibility.
 Our condition is our responsibility.